feoaguirre/PostProcessGATT/README.md

 Check if all the python dependencies stay installed in the computer.

+view2D:

+Simple example for plotting a two-dimensional variable of the flow.
+This file loads the mesh and the flow for plotting the variable.

+loadlog:

+Loads the log file of the simulation and returns the time and the values of the variables with all the probes.

+volumecontour:

+Plot a series of surfaces to generate a three-dimensional volumetric plot.

+shapefactor:

+Shape factor calculation.

+walllaw:

+Check the law of the wall.

+cf:

+Check the  Coefficient of Friction.

 vtkconvert.py:

 Read a mat file and create a vtk file for postprocessing on Paraview or similar.